Noel-Niko/Grainger_RAG/README.md

 THEN - you are likely running on a corporate (i.e. Grainger) computer with restrictions circumventing the wget

-IF - you are running unit tests, and the self._index.add(embeddings_np) causes infinite hanging or you receive a SIGABRT
+IF - you are running unit tests, and the self._index.add(embeddings_np) causes infinite hanging or you receive a SIGABRT or SIGSEGV

 THEN - re-run the application on a NON-apple silicone device